AkashKumar-47/StepUp-Sales-Analysis/README.md

 The goal was to move from static reporting to dynamic insights that could guide operational and marketing strategies.

----

 ## 🎯 Project Objective
-To design an interactive Power BI dashboard that provides clarity into sales performance, customer retention, and overall business health—enabling stakeholders to make informed, data-backed decisions.
+To design an interactive Power BI dashboard that provides clarity into sales performance, customer retention, and overall business health enabling stakeholders to make informed, data-backed decisions.

----

 ## ❓ Key Questions and KPIs